tchawou-daniel/cybersec/README.md

 # Cybersec
-- This project in a global way consists in highlighting the different security vulnerabilities that an application can have
+- This project mainly consists in highlighting the different security vulnerabilities than an application may have
-- We built a small project to shed light on the security flaw
+- We built a small project to bring the security flaw (s) to light
 - I have two codes, one secure and the other insecure
     * The secure code is on the *main* branch
     * The insecure code is on the *code-insecure* branch